Rodinez/IA_2024_1/README.md

 ## Requirements
 Python
 ### Libraries
-pandas
-argparse
+- argparse
+- os
+- pandas
-spicy
+- spicy

 ## How to run k_medias?
-python ./k_medias.py arg1 arg2 or py ./k_medias.py arg1 arg2
+python ./k_medias.py arg1 arg2 arg3 or py ./k_medias.py arg1 arg2 arg3

+- arg1 -> dataset that must be used
-- arg1 -> number of clusters
+- arg2 -> number of clusters
-- arg2 -> number of iterations
+- arg3 -> number of iterations

 the results will be at \out